10 Best Travertine Sealers of 2024 – Reviews & Top Picks

 Buyers Guide – How to Purchase the Best Travertine Sealer

 Protecting your natural stone and porous surfaces like travertine is important if you intend to get the most out of them.
 Keeping them clean and applying a quality sealer will protect them.

 Some sealers are suitable for all surfaces, while some are very specific, but picking the right one is not just about what it is for, but its other values.
 For instance, if you choose a heavy-duty sealant, you might have problems with the acidity.
 It’s better to select a targeted sealant only designed for counters or tile.

 You will have an issue if you cannot devote the proper time to put on the right number of coats in the correct intervals.
 Many need to be applied and reapplied within an hour, some within 20 minutes, and they need multiple coatings.

 Sprays vs Jugs

 Many sealers, typically the ones for interior use, come in a convenient spray bottle.
-And while convenient, they have one fatal flaw, and that is coverage.
+While convenient, they have one fatal flaw: coverage.
 Sprays mist out your sealer in an uneven pattern similar to window cleaner.
-It will be thick in the middle, and very thin on the outside ring.
+It will be thick in the middle and very thin on the outside ring.
 When using a sprayer, have the right tool to even out the sealer once sprayed.

+Our second favorite, the Miracle Sealants 511QT6 511 Penetrating Sealers is the best travertine sealer for the money.
+With value and style, this sealer has all the bells and whistles and no sticker shock.
 We certainly hope these reviews were helpful.
 There is a lot to be said about sealers for natural stone.
 We hope you find the one that will give your natural stone a long and lustrous life.